adam-p/yesterday-i-learned/random.md

 1. It is [always wise to wear black][buytshirtsonline].
 Black instils confidence, intelligence, and attracts (at least) the opposite sex.
 It is also the best colour to wear to interviews, funerals, weddings, and some sort of gaming event.
 1. ["The more development I do the more I feel like increased Lines Of Code (LOC), nearly always results in increased bugs."][mayerdan]
 1. All Ottawan Schawarma restaurants are called Palaces.
 If they happen to be government buildings, they also use the same soap dispensers.
 1. Ontario only: [there is a maximum on how much your landlord can raise your rent][ontariotenants], and it is different every year.
+The maximum percentage increase (1.5%) has been dropping since 1977 (8%).
 1. A fool-proof way to poach an egg is to [strain away all of the egg white][seriouseats], says mister López-Alt.
 1. Discarded human waste, along with disintegrating [mudbricks][wikipedia 120], create [tells][wikipedia 121], elevated mounds of stuff.
 Sometimes "Tel" gets into the location's name.
 Tel Aviv might be one.
-1. [Cob][wikipedia 122]) is poor man's building material, similar to [adobe][wikipedia 123], which a company named itself for its building block properties.
+1. [Cob][wikipedia 122] is poor man's building material, similar to [adobe][wikipedia 123], which a company named itself for its building block properties.
 1. [Fourier series visual][wikimedia]
 1. [The Passion of the Christ][wikipedia 125] was a controversial film, because viewers didn't know [the meaning of the word Passion in Christian context][wikipedia 126]).
 1. The refugee issue is caused by [western interests in a natural gas pipeline][reddit 45] from Saudi to Europe.